A merger within a merger: Chandra pinpoints the short GRB 230906A in a peculiar environment: ACKNOWLEDGEMENTS

 The scientific results reported in this article are based on observations made by the Chandra X-ray Observatory (CXO) under Program 24500202 (PI: Dichiara) and XMM-Newton under the Program 08830 (PI:Troja).

-This research has made use of data obtained from the Chandra Data Archive provided by the Chandra X-ray Center (CXC).
+This paper employs a list of Chandra datasets, obtained by the Chandra X-ray Observatory, contained in the Chandra Data Collection (CDC) ~\dataset[DOI: 10.25574/cdc.510]{https://doi.org/10.25574/cdc.510}.
 This research has made use of software provided by the Chandra X-ray Center (CXC) in the application package \texttt{CIAO}.

+The HST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/xded-jp95]{https://doi.org/10.17909/xded-jp95}.

 This work was also based on observations with the NASA/ESA Hubble Space Telescope obtained from the Mikulski Archive for Space Telescopes (MAST) hosted at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.